All Mathcamp programs and reunions are currently online: Learn more.

 Marisa’s work at Mathcamp combines her passions for mathematics, community building, and education.
 Once a teenage math nerd herself, Marisa’s own history is similar to many of the students in the program: she pursued an alternative educational track that allowed her to graduate college at age 16 and complete her M.S. in math at age 18.
 She began teaching at Mathcamp in 2006 and became our first full-time employee in 2008.

-Marisa has steered Mathcamp's growth from a small organization into a thriving non-profit, and officially stepped into the role of Executive Director in 2016.
-She works not only with students and families, but also with the alumni and donors in the extended Mathcamp family, and serves as a connector and a mentor, both at camp and beyond.
+Marisa has steered Mathcamp's growth from a small non-profit into a thriving organization, and officially stepped into the role of Executive Director in 2016.
+She works not only with students and families, but also with the alumni and donors in the extended Mathcamp community, and serves as a connector and a mentor, both at camp and beyond.

 In addition to her role as ED, Marisa continues to be involved with the summer program, teaching topological graph theory (and other topics in combinatorics) and running Mathcamp’s a cappella group, the Kernel.

 Kevin has felt at home at Mathcamp ever since his first summer teaching there in 2011.
 Almost immediately, he began volunteering for Mathcamp as a software developer while juggling his responsibilities teaching calculus and working on his PhD at the University of Michigan.
 After finishing his PhD in 2014, Kevin officially signed on to work year-round for Mathcamp.